myeongjae-kim/return-fetch/README.md

 The most disappointing aspect I found when trying to replace Axios with `fetch` was that `fetch` does not have any interceptors.
 I thought surely someone must have implemented it, so I searched for libraries.
 However, there was no library capable of handling various situations, only one that could add a single request and response interceptors to the global `fetch`.
-This is the reasons why I decided to implement it myself.
+This is the reason why I decided to implement it myself.

 ### Philosophy